ArupMathura/ArupMathura/README.md

 ## About Me 🚀

-- :man_student: I am a final year student of MCA (Master of computer Applications) at Haldia Institute of technology from IN.I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
-I believe in the power of community.
+- :man_student: I am a final year student of MCA (Master of computer Applications) at Haldia Institute of technology from INDIA.

 - :technologist: I am passionate about web development, Machine Learning, Django Development and I enjoy learning new things.

-- ❤️ I love web development.
-And Currently I am learning MERN stack.
+- ❤️ I love to do web development.

+- 🌱 I’m currently learning MERN stack.

-- :dart: 2021 Goal is to contribute more in open source.
+- :dart: 2021 Goal is to be a FULL-STACK DEVELOPER.

 - :technologist: And try to participate in more hackathon.